mlgid-project/pygid/README.md

-                   plot_result=True,  # flag to plot the result clims=(50, 8000),  # Tuple specifying color limits (vmin, vmax) for the image. xlim=(None, None), ylim=(None, None),  # X and Y image limits fontsize=14,  # font size for tick labels.
-Default is 14. labelsize=18,  # font size for axis labels.
-Default is 18. cmap='imferno',  # colormap used for plotting.
-Default is "inferno". save_fig=False,  # flag to save the results as a picture path_to_save_fig="graph.tiff",  # path to save the image interp_type="INTER_LINEAR",  # interpolation method used for remapping.
+                   plot_result=True,  # flag to plot the result clims=(50, 8000),  # Tuple specifying color limits (vmin, vmax) for the image. xlim=(None, None), ylim=(None, None),  # X and Y image limits save_fig=False,  # flag to save the results as a picture path_to_save_fig="graph.tiff",  # path to save the image interp_type="INTER_LINEAR",  # interpolation method used for remapping.
 Default is "INTER_LINEAR".